 The advantage of a hybrid approach

 The best solution at this time seems to be a hybrid approach.
-As Server to Server bidding can be run without additional latency, it can be added into a header-bidding set-up without impacting user experience.
-This can allow the header bidding set-up to be slimmed down, with high performers remaining, and S2S bidders added to bring more bids at high speed.
+As S2S bidding can be run without additional latency, it can be added into a Header Bidding set-up without impacting user experience.
+This can allow the Header Bidding set-up to be slimmed down, with high performers remaining, and S2S bidders added to bring more bids at high speed.
 This approach is one of our favourite approaches when managing website monetization for our clients.
 We manage ad inventory on behalf of publishers, introducing top performing SSPs through Header Bidding, Exchange Bidding and non-banner formats.
 Because we manage both the technical set-up and the day to day management, our publishers are free to focus on developing their business whilst we increase their programmatic ad revenue.
 Find out more about how we help publishers here.

 Mat has been supporting content creators on the web since 1996.
 As Co-founder of OKO Digital, Mat became the first person in the UK qualified to AdSense partner status and repeated this first with Google Certified Publishing Partner programme.